Heathkit® Frequently Asked Questions

 Heath Company, registered in the US and around the world.)
 At Heath

-Company in 2013, Heathkit's destiny is in new hands, under new
+Company, Heathkit's destiny is in new hands, under new

 management and ownership.
 We know the value and trust you place in the

 Heathkit® name, and we are committed to making Heathkit succeed